The most famous of the Roman fountains: a jewel of water and stone

 The construction was completed by Giuseppe Pannini who partially modified the cliff by regularizing the central basins.
 After a restoration operation in the years 1989-1991, the last major restoration took place in 2014, thanks to the financial contribution of the Maison Fendi.

-Before moving off, do not forget to throw a coin in the fountain.
-Custom has it that travellers doing this will one day return to the eternal city.
-Those seeking a little romance, perhaps even an Italian love, should then toss a second, third coin to make sure wedding bells will soon be chiming.
+Before leaving, do not forget to throw a coin into the fountain, you will definitely return to Rome, as the custom says.
+If, on the other hand, you are looking for a bit of romance, perhaps even an Italian love, you will have to toss a second and a third coin to make sure that the wedding bells will ring soon.